 30 RMB — Dorm Bed

 At the main bend in the road in town is a resort called “High Mountain Resort-Deqin” (Regalla resort and spa on Maps.me).
-Take the small road to the left and follow it until it ends at Sadingna Hostel.
+Take the small road to the left (when facing Regalla Resort) and follow it until it ends at Sadingna Hostel.

 If you are going to Xidang to hike to Yubeng village read the description on how to get there on the hiking guide to Yubeng Village here.

 To get back to Shangri-La you will need to get a ride to Daqin first.
-If you wait at the viewing platform you can probably hitch a ride for free if there are people going.
-Otherwise flag down a van which will cost you 10 RMB.
+If you wait on the road near the viewing platform you can probably hitch a ride for free if there are people going.
+Otherwise, flag down a van which will cost you 10 RMB.
 It takes 10–15 minutes.

 From Daqin there are buses leaving to Shangri-La throughout the day until 2:40 pm (58 RMB).
 It takes close to 4 hours.
-You can also get a seat in a van.
-I paid 70 RMB.
+You can also get a seat in a van, I paid 70 RMB.
 It took 3 hours, so a little faster than the bus, but people were smoking in the van.
-I’d opt for the bus unless you have enough people to fill the van.
+I’d opt for the bus unless you have enough people to fill the van and are in a hurry.